 - Copies of any Ashburton DC stockwater compliance reports

 Land Management Units (LMUs)

-Land Management Units (LMUs) are where you divide your farm into similarly managed areas, so you can identify risks and target improvements.
-Your LMUs will generally be split up according to irrigation type, where effluent is spread, soil type and land use.
+Land Management Units (LMUs) are where you divide your farm into similarly managed areas so you can identify risks and target improvements.
+Your LMUs will generally be split according to irrigation type, where effluent areas, soil type and land use.

 Why have an Action?